Variation in Creativity and Imagination

 Full title: The Genome of Melody: applying bioinformatics to study the evolution of plainchant and sacred song

-Host institution: Masaryk Institute and Archive, Czech Academy of Sciences (Czech Republic)
+Host institutions: Masaryk Institute and Archive, Czech Academy of Sciences (Czech Republic); Durham University (United Kingdom)

 Research location: international